-Mark Meshulam is an expert witness and consultant for leaking brick walls.
+Mark Meshulam is an expert witness and consultant for brick leaks and masonry leaks.

 The unfortunate fact is that brick walls leak, concrete block walls leak, mortar joints leak, flashings leak, and we sometimes have forgotten fundamentals of masonry design, making it that much harder to control those leaks.